rogerkeays/vimliner/README.md

 Since version 1.3, Vimliner includes the query functions below.
 The query results are displayed in a quickfix list in a separate tab, and you can easily jump to the matching lines by pressing `Enter`.

- - `:Actions` show a list of current actions under the fold at the cursor
- - `:AllActions` show a list of all current actions
+ - `:Actions` show a list of all current actions
  - `:Tomorrow` show a list of all tomorrow's actions
+ - `:SubActions` show a list of current actions under the fold at the cursor

 **Actions** are defined with a priority marker and two optional fields: frequency and date of next repetition.
 Priority is one of the following characters: `* + = - x` (where `*` is the highest priority).
 Additionally, a priority of `>` means **undecided**.
 The priority marker can appear in the indent margin to keep text aligned.
 The frequency is any text string and the date is `YYYYMMDD` or `YYYYMMDD_HHMM`.